alamja/hierarchicalCrossEntropyLoss_forClassification/README.md

 Hierarchical CrossEntropy Loss function on PyTorch for taking account hierarchical categories.

 ## Motivation
 I sometimes want to set hierarchical structured categories to our dataset.
-For example, when some labels are not completely independent, I believe we should measure the distance from the estimated labels to the right labels.
-The one method is to train a model as a Regression.
-However, there are no original PyTorch Lossfunctions which allows me to set them.
+For example, when the labels are not completely independent (i.g.
+Progress recognition.
+When the labels are continuous numbers, and they have a connection with each others.), I believe we should measure the distance from the estimated labels to the right labels.
+The one conceivable way is to train the model as a Regression using MSE or the other Metrics for Regression.
+Because, it allows us to measure the difference between the answer and the estimated label.
+I guess it would be useful in some datasets.
+However, I tried this approach for my own dataset.
+It didn't work well.
+Also, I couldn't find such a Loss function in PyTorch original implementation.
+So, it motivated me to develop custom Loss Function.

 ## Environments
+I just used this version.
+I haven't confirmed if it works on the other versions.
 - Python 3+
-- PyTorch 1.4 (I just used this version, haven't confirmed if it works on previous versions.)
+- PyTorch 1.4
+- Scikit-Learn 0.22.1

 ## Supposed actual directory layout
     .